 Mercator (pronounced mer-key-ter or mer-kah-tawr (Flemish))

-1568: From the Latin Mercator (from mercor (trade or deal in goods)) from merx from the Proto-Italic merk, possibly from Etruscan, referring to various aspects of economics (and the source of the English merchant).
-The map was named after Gerardus Mercator (1512-1594), a Flemish geographer and cartographer whose name was Gerhard Kremer until his adoption of the Latinized form which translates as "dealer” or “tradesman".
-In 1585 he began work on a book of maps of Europe, a project later completed by his son and published in 1595.
+1568: From the Latin mercator, from mercor (trade or deal in goods) from merx from the Proto-Italic merk, possibly from Etruscan, referring to various aspects of economics (and the source of the English merchant).
+The map was named after Gerardus Mercator (1512-1594), a Flemish geographer and cartographer whose name was Gerhard de Kremer until his adoption of the Latinized form which translates as “merchant” (listed by dictionaries also as “dealer, trader, dealer, speculator etc”).
+In 1585 he began work on a book of maps of Europe, a project later completed by his son Rumold Mercator (1541–1599) and published in 1595.
 On the book’s cover was a drawing of the titan Atlas (from Greek mythology) carrying the globe on his shoulders and the word atlas has since been applied to any book of maps.
+Mercator is a noun; the noun plural is mercators.

 No comments: